Where ATL Creators Shop: Vintage, Upcycle, & Home Goods That Inspire

 Functional Finds + Home Goods

 Sometimes you don’t need a massive vintage cabinet.
-You just need a really good mug or a handmade cutting board.
+You really just need a really good mug, or a handmade cutting board.
 These are a few Atlanta spots where I find everyday items that still feel special.

 Woman-owned